azu/exponential-backoff-generator/README.md

 }>;
 ```

-`generateBackoff()` function return a iterable objects.
+`generateBackoff()` function return an iterable objects.
 The iterable objects has these properties.

 - `attempts`: current try count
 - `duration`: duration for current attempts
 - `sleep`: a function return a promise that will be resolved after `duration`

-It work with [for...of](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) statement.
+It works with [for...of](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) statement.

 ```js
 import { generateBackoff } from "exponential-backoff-generator";